what I have done in 2025

 - figured out my complex tax situation

-- listened to Meditations for Mortals audiobook
+- listened to audiobook Meditations for Mortals

 - submitted immigration paperwork to protect my permanent resident status

-- read Blood Meridian
+- read Blood Meridian by Cormac McCarthy

 - rewatched Princess Mononoke with friends in theatres